mazlanhalim/svelte-vanilla-hamburger-fork-m16d1g1u/README.md

-# svelte-vanilla-hamburger-fork-m16d1g1u
+# Using vanilla-hamburger with Svelte

-Example of using vanilla-hamburger with Svelte
+See [vanilla-hamburger](https://github.com/web-padawan/vanilla-hamburger) for the documentation and more examples.